What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 #10 METRONOME

-Again, if you have a cell phone, you can download a metronome from your app store.
-If you don’t have a smartphone, a small metronome is a great idea, especially if you are going to practice alone or with your band.
+Again, you can download a metronome from your app store if you have a cell phone.
+If you don't have a smartphone, a small metronome is a great idea, especially if you are going to practice alone or with your band.

 A metronome helps keep you in time.
 Most musicians waver at least a little in their timing so it is helpful to have a metronome to keep you on track.